aitshuber/scoutrec/_properties/200-251-Rousseau-Rd.md

 lot-size-area: 5.61 Acres
 lot-size-square-feet:
 lot-size-units: SF
 parking-features: The subject features adequate surface parking.
-All parking spaces and vehicle drives are paved concrete and crushed limestone and considered to be in average condition.
-The number of parking spaces is commensurate with other properties in this area.
+All parking spaces and vehicle drives are paved &#xD;concrete and crushed limestone and considered to be in average condition.
+The number of &#xD;parking spaces is commensurate with other properties in this area.
 road-frontage-type:
 road-surface-type:
 roof: